anton-serozhechkin/e_university_api/README.md

    * For example, if you want to add group **_logging_** - change Dockerfile line like this:<br><br>
         EXAMPLE:

-`RUN poetry install --with logging,parcing,documents,security,database,main`
+`RUN poetry install --with logging,main`